-The Zoning Administrator has final discretion over zoning plan submission criteria and requiring applicant's to bring their property closer into compliance with zoning ordinance standards, such as architectural details.
-For most accurate information, reach out to the Planning and Zoning Department.
+The Zoning Administrator has final discretion over zoning plan submission criteria and requiring applicants to bring their property closer into compliance with zoning ordinance standards, such as architectural details.
+For the most accurate submission information, reach out to the Planning and Zoning Department.
 See overview of criteria below.